 Before becoming involved in beer, Favela’s work with Hewlett-Packard took him on long business trips.
 Meanwhile, his brother, an engineer with Solar Turbine, and his nephews, Sony employees at the time, remained busy with their own projects.

 “Corporate life was taking us in opposite directions and we only ever got together every so often like for a barbecue or for a special family event,” Favela recalled.

-At the time, Marcel and Martin, Favela’s nephews, were already making their own classic-style beers such as Irish reds and Scottish ales as a hobby.
+At the time, Favela’s nephews Marcel and Martin were already making their own classic-style beers such as Irish reds and Scottish ales as a hobby.

 One day, Favela casually mentioned that Marcel and Martin should make some beers inspired by Mexican culture.

-“From there, they went out and made a beer using Mexican hibiscus water as a base,” Favela recalled.
-That first experiment yielded what is now Border X’s Blood Saison beer, a style which uses belgian beer yeasts to bring out the traditionally-Mexican base’s floral and fruity properties.
+“From there, they went out and made a beer using agua de jamaica as a base,” Favela recalled.
+That first experiment yielded what is now Border X’s Blood Saison beer, a brew which uses Belgian beer yeasts to bring out the traditionally-Mexican base’s floral and fruity properties.

-While the initial reception to the beers was positive, some with more conservative views of beer did not see this as a serious project.
+While the initial consumer reception to the beers was positive, some insiders with more conservative views of beer did not see this as a serious project.

-“Sometimes we were criticized by the brewing community because we were not making IPAs or not many European beers, we did things that they saw as being outside the norm, but that didn’t bother us because we knew what we wanted to do and we don’t regret it,” Favela stated.
+“We were criticized by the brewing community because we were not making IPAs or not many European beers.
+We did things that they saw as being outside the norm, but that didn’t bother us because we knew what we wanted to do and we don’t regret it,” Favela stated.

 Although being the CEO of a independent brewery is very different to being a department manager for one of the world’s largest software and computer companies, Favela says that there are some parallels.

 “You can’t do anything without a good team,” he explained.
 “I have been a manager for 15 years at HP and I have seen how choosing and educating the right people created a great team.”